mtango99/mtango99.github.io/gravity/gravity.md

 ***APPLYING THE MODEL: HOSPITAL CATCHMENTS IN MASSACHUSETTS***

-To apply the model to a specific region within New England (given I started with population data compiled by town in New England: [netown.gpkg](https://gis4dev.github.io/lessons/assets/netown.gpkg)
-(compiled by J. Holler using [TidyCensus](https://walker-data.com/tidycensus/)), I just needed to clip the data to my area of interest, which was Massachusetts.
+To apply the model to a specific region within New England (given I started with population data compiled by town in New England: [netown.gpkg](https://gis4dev.github.io/lessons/assets/netown.gpkg), I just needed to clip the data to my area of interest, which was Massachusetts.
 I used a [shapefile](https://catalog.data.gov/dataset/tiger-line-shapefile-2017-state-massachusetts-current-block-group-state-based) from the TIGER Census database, and clipped both my hospital and towns data to it.